SS-Totenkopfverbände: Further development

 In 1935, as the concentration camp system within Germany expanded, groups of camps were organized into Wachsturmbanne (battalions) under the office of the Inspector of Concentration Camps who answered directly to the SS headquarters office and Heinrich Himmler.
 When the SS-Totenkopfverbände were formally established in March 1936, the group was organized into six Wachtruppen situated at each of Germany's major concentration camps.
 In April 1936, Eicke was named commander of the SS-Totenkopfverbände and the number of men under his command increased from 2,876 to 3,222; the Concentration Camps Inspectorate (CCI) was also provided official funding through the Reich's budget office, and Eicke was allowed to recruit future troops from the Hitler Youth based on regional needs.
 In 1937, the Wachsturmbanne were in turn organized into three main SS-Totenkopfstandarten (regiments).

-By 1936, Eicke had also begun to establish military formations of concentration camp personnel which eventually became the Totenkopf Division and other units of the Waffen-SS.
+By 1936, Eicke had begun to establish military formations of concentration camp personnel which eventually became the Totenkopf Division and other units of the Waffen-SS.
 In the early days of the military camp service formation, the group's exact chain of command was contested since Eicke as Führer der Totenkopfverbände exercised personal control of the group but also, as it was considered an armed SS formation, authority over the armed units was claimed by the SS-Verfügungstruppe (SS-VT), which had been first formed in 1934 as combat troops for the Nazi Party.
 But at this time, Himmler and Eicke envisioned the armed SS-VT as a force for internal "police and security operations".
 Later by 1938, it became clear that the SS-VT troops were to be used for front-line "purposes", as well.